Arrival (2016) - Review

 4-23-2017-12-36-14-PM-1024x423.png

 I think the only real significant problem I have with Arrival is the lack of interesting characters, besides Louise.
 Everyone else follows her lead and doesn't really feel like they have much of a story to tell.
 She is the enigma of the group, and even she's not the most intriguing person.
 Even the biggest strength of the film, the editing, undermines her character a little bit.
 The editing in Arrival is phenomenal.
 It helps tell the story in a creative and interesting way.
-However, because of the different cuts to moments in her memories, it also makes it more difficult to relate to her.
-I came away from Arrival like I had just read a character sheet about Louise, as opposed to getting a real sense of who she was.
+However, because of the different cuts to moments in her memories, it’s more difficult to relate to her.
+I came away from Arrival as though I had just read a character sheet about Louise, as opposed to getting a real sense of who she was.
 I didn't see a natural progression of her character.
 Nonetheless, a small price to pay for what the editing achieves in the end.

 TL;DR (Conclusion)